vinaysaiadepu/moodle-on-aws-opsworks/README.md

 #### Instances

+...

 ### Optional

 #### Backup Moodledata to S3:

+Backups will be run from the first front-end webserver

 To do this, you'll need to
 - create an IAM policy (that gives permission to access an s3 bucket),